sgoeschl/presentations/javameetup/openapi/slides/openapi.md

 ```

 ^ Tag names are used for the API class name, e.g. "PetApi"
-"operatorId" for methods names within the API
+"operatorId" for method names within the API

 ---